Experience our Google Classroom integration as a student

 Once they open the copy of the score or create a new score for the assignment, their work will automatically be attached to their submission on Flat and Google Classroom.
 You also have access to their work anytime from Flat, this allows you to give live feedback on their work before they submit it

 Once your students complete the assignment, they will have a “Turn in” button at the top of the editor.
-They can then confirm that the assignment is done, and Flat will bring them back directly in their Google Classroom stream.
+They can then confirm that the assignment is done, and Flat will bring them back directly in their Google Classroom Classwork page.